sparkflows/sparkflows-docs/docs/tutorials/data-science/clustering-houses.rst

 Here we have a housing dataset available to us.
 We need to cluster the houses in the best possible way.

-We will perform the clustering usign KMeans algorithm availabe in Apache Spark ML.
+We will perform the clustering using KMeans algorithm availabe in Apache Spark ML.

 Dataset
 -------